NDraganov/sneakers-react-app/README.md

     used "require()" in source attribute or imported.
   - Solution: I imported the images into the components and where was possible I used "require()" in source.
+* Safari browser displayed offcanvas without black background when toggle button pressed
+  - Bug occurred with the first attempt.
+When pressed for a second time the background is displayed
+  - Solution: Reason and solution not found yet

 ## Deployment